rasmirnov/3.1.subsampling_args_integ/README.md

-Designed for the subsampling of integrated Seurat objects.
+Designed for the subsampling of single or integrated Seurat objects.